DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 ### Greedy actions

+Through action selection the goal of the agent is to maximize the expected reward.
+In order to do so agent needs to select actions with the highest action value

+&& \doteq \text{argmax}_a q_*(a)\ &&

-So if you maintain estimates of action values, that at any time steps there is at least one action whose estimated value is greatest (estimated expected reward -> in our case "Sample Average").
+So if agent maintains estimates of action values, therefore at any time steps there is at least one action whose estimated value is greatest (estimated expected reward -> in our case "Sample Average").
 We call these **greedy actions**.
 In our example above the action 2 is the gready action.

 When you select greedy action (or one of the greedy actions), we say that you are **exploiting** your current knowledge of the values of the actions.
 If instead you select one of the nongreedy actions, then we say you are **exploring**, because this enables you to improve your estimate of the nongreedy action's value.
 By exploratin the agent can acquire more knowledge of non-greedy actions.
 And at some point non-greedy action can become greedy action as the effect of exploration.